Data-free Defense of Black Box Models Against Adversarial Attacks: Proposed Approach

-\item Calculate the rate of change of $LCR^k$ (i.e. $ROC^k$) as \\ $ROC^k$ = $LCR^{k+1}$ - $LCR^k$ \end{enumerate} Using above steps, we calculate $LCR$ for different values of $k \in [1, \cdots, k^{max}]$.
+Using above steps, we calculate $LCR$ for different values of $k \in [1, \cdots, k^{max}]$.
 As shown in Fig.~\ref{fig: label_consistency_rate}, we observe that as we increase the value of $k$, initially $LCR_A$ increases and reaches its maximum value, and then it starts decreasing.
 High $LCR_A$ implies that the predictions of the $B_m$ model on $\bar{S}_{da}^{k}$ and $S_{d}$ have a low mismatch.
 Similarly, with the increase in value of $k$, $LCR_C$ keeps increasing which implies as we add more coefficients, model discriminability increases.
 The value of $LCR$ increases with the value of $k$, but the rate of increase of $LCR$ keeps decreasing.
 Refer Fig.~\ref{fig: rate_of_change} where we plot the rate of change (ROC).
 We choose $\hat{k}$ at which ROC saturates.
 Here ROC is negligible at $k=16$.
 This value of $k$ gives the best trade-off between clean and adversarial accuracy (empirically validated in Sec.~\ref{subsec:coefficients_quantity}).
 Thus, wavelet noise remover (WNR) is applied on input at estimated optimal $k$ ($\hat{k}$).